Guidelines for Organizers of Special Sessions at ASA Meetings

-3. Within one month after that meeting you will receive information from the ASA regarding the planning of your session including a request for your current contact information, copies of the printed call for papers to send to nonmembers invited to present papers, and a planning form that must be submitted immediately after the abstract deadline date.
-Upon receipt of this letter, you should contact your invited speakers to remind them of the deadline for receipt of abstracts and to send copies of the Call for Papers to nonmember invited speakers.
+3. Within one month after that meeting you will receive information from the ASA regarding the planning of your session including a request for your current contact information, the URL for the call for papers to send to nonmembers invited to present papers, and a planning form that must be submitted immediately after the abstract deadline date.
+Upon receipt of this letter, you should contact your invited speakers to remind them of the deadline for receipt of abstracts and to send the link to the Call for Papers to nonmember invited speakers.

 4. Two weeks prior to the deadline for receipt of abstracts you should remind invited speakers of the deadline date for submission of abstracts and that they should submit their abstract to the ASA by that date and send a separate copy to you.